fggo/javascript_wiley/README.md

 - BOM Events (e.g. touchstart touchend touchmove orientationchange; events dealing with touchscreen devices)

 ## User Interface Events
 UI Events occur as a result of interaction with the browser window rather than the HTML page contained within it.
+The event handler / listener for UI event should be attached to the browser window.
 ```javascript
 load
 unload